-Thomas W. Hawkins joined Pediatrix in May 2003 and became Senior Vice President, General Counsel and Secretary in June 2003.
+Thomas W. Hawkins joined the Company in May 2003 and has served as Senior Vice President, General Counsel and Secretary since June 2003.
 From January 2000 to April 2003, he was a partner with New River Capital Partners, L.P., a private equity firm.
 Mr. Hawkins previously served as Senior Vice President, Corporate Development at AutoNation, Inc., from June 1996 to December 1999.
 From 1994 to 1996, Mr. Hawkins was Executive Vice President - Administration of Blockbuster Entertainment Group, a division of Viacom, Inc. He served as General Counsel at Blockbuster Entertainment Corporation prior to its merger with Viacom, Inc. in 1994.
+In October 2011, Mr. Hawkins informed the Company of his intent to retire.
+He will remain in office until the transition to his successor is complete.